Janardhana Reddy announces new party, to contest 2023 Karnataka polls | Politics

 - India

-Former Karnataka Minister and mining baron G Janardhana Reddy on Sunday announced a new party named ''Kalyana Rajya Pragati Paksha''.
+Former Karnataka Minister and mining baron G Janardhana Reddy on Sunday announced a new party named ''Kalyana Rajya Pragati Paksha'', four months ahead of Assembly polls in the State.

-With this, the leader who is an accused in illegal mining case, has cut his two-decade-old association with the BJP.
+With this, the leader, who is an accused in an illegal mining case, has cut his two-decade-old association with the BJP.

-Re-entering Karnataka's electoral politics from outside Ballari district, he also announced he will contest the 2023 Assembly polls from Gangavathi in Koppal district.
+Re-entering Karnataka's electoral politics from outside his home district of Ballari, he also announced that he will contest the 2023 Assembly polls from Gangavathi in Koppal district.

+There are talks in the political circles that this move may have some impact on the BJP in the Ballari belt, as the party too reacted cautiously on the development, with Chief Minister Basavaraj Bommai stating that he will discuss with the leadership on the development, when he goes to New Delhi on Monday.

-''Despite BJP leaders saying that I'm not the member of the party and have no relationship with it, the state and its people believed that I'm from that party, that belief has turned out to be false.
-Today I'm announcing Kalyana Rajya Pragati Paksha, with my own thinking, with the thinking of Basavanna (12th century social reformer), which is against the divisive politics in the name of religion and caste,'' Reddy said.
+''Despite BJP leaders saying that I'm not the member of the party and have no relationship with it, the State and its people believed that I'm from that party, that belief has turned out to be false.
+Today I'm announcing Kalyana Rajya Pragati Paksha, with my own thinking, and with the thinking of Basavanna (12th century social reformer)- which is against divisive politics in the name of religion and caste,'' Reddy said.

-Speaking to reporters, he said, in the days to come he will travel across the state to organise the party and to share his thoughts with the people.
+Speaking to reporters here, he said in the days to come he will travel across the State to organise the party and share his thoughts with the people.

 ''I have never failed in any of my new initiatives so far in my life.
 From the days of playing marbles in my childhood, I'm someone who never accepted defeat.
 So at the time when I'm going before the people with Kalyana Rajya Pragati Paksha, I'm confident about getting their blessings and there is no doubt about Karnataka becoming a Kalyana Rajya (welfare state) in the future,'' he added.

-Reddy had been by and large inactive politically for nearly 12 years now, since the time he was arrested by the CBI for his alleged role in the mining scam, other than for a brief stint ahead of the 2018 Assembly polls when he had campaigned for his close friend and now Minister B Sriramulu in Molakalmuru Assembly segment.
+Reddy had been by and large inactive politically for nearly 12 years now, other than for a brief stint ahead of the 2018 Assembly polls when he campaigned for his close friend and now Minister B Sriramulu in Molakalmuru Assembly segment, since the time he was arrested by the CBI for his alleged role in the mining scam.

 He had sought permission to visit Ballari to meet his daughter who recently gave birth to a girl, which was allowed by the SC.

-Reddy's wife Aruna Lakshmi, had recently performed ''gruha pravesha pooja'' (housewarming ceremony) at their new home in Gangavathi, the constituency lies on the border of Ballari district and is 62 kilometres away from Ballari city.
+Reddy's wife Aruna Lakshmi had recently performed ''gruha pravesha pooja'' (housewarming ceremony) at their new home in Gangavathi, the constituency lies on the border of Ballari district and is 62 km away from Ballari city.

-Reddy has been upset with the way the BJP has been treating, by ignoring him, for few years now, a party functionary said, adding him floating a new party may have some impact on the saffron party in certain constituencies, especially in the Ballari belt, by reducing its vote share.
+Reddy has been upset with the way the BJP has been treating, by ignoring him, for a few years now, a party functionary said, adding him floating a new party may have some impact on the saffron party in certain constituencies, especially in the Ballari belt, by reducing its vote-share.

+Reddy had played an instrumental role in strengthening the BJP in the Ballari district, and is still said to enjoy a considerable clout there and adjoining districts.

-Reddy's elder brother Karunakara Reddy is BJP MLA from Harapanahalli Assembly constituency, while younger brother Somashekar Reddy represents the Ballari rural segment from the party, and Sriramulu is a MLA from Molakalmuru in Chitradurga district and Tribal Welfare Minister.
+His elder brother Karunakara Reddy is BJP MLA from Harapanahalli Assembly constituency, while younger brother Somashekar Reddy represents the Ballari rural segment from the party, and Sriramulu is an MLA from Molakalmuru in Chitradurga district and Tribal Welfare Minister.

 In response to a question, Reddy said he will not misuse his friendship to force Sriramulu, who is a Minister in the current BJP government, to join the new party, and the same is the case with his brothers.

-Recently, there have been reports about strain in Reddy and Sriramulu's friendship, which has been rejected by both.
+Recently, there have been reports about strains in Reddy and Sriramulu friendship, which has been rejected by both.

-Reddy also recalled the names of BJP's leaders like Atal Bihari Vajpayee, L K Advani, Sushma Swaraj, Ananth Kumar and also B S Yediyurappa, as he bid goodbye to the saffron party.
+Reddy recalled the names of BJP's leaders like Atal Bihari Vajpayee, L K Advani, Sushma Swaraj, Ananth Kumar, and also B S Yediyurappa calling him ''fatherly figure'', as he bid goodbye to the saffron party.

 Reddy and his brother-in-law B V Srinivas Reddy, managing director of Obalapuram Mining Company (OMC), were arrested by CBI on September 5, 2011, from Bellary and brought to Hyderabad.